 4. Try it

-Ask Codex to do something that requires the server:
+Back in Codex, ask it to do something that requires the server:

 "Build a small habit-tracker web app on Hatchable.
 Make it for personal use."